mulain/42_matcha/TECH_STACK.md

 # Matcha - Tech Stack Architecture

 ## Overview
-This document outlines the complete technology stack for the Matcha dating website project, designed to meet all mandatory requirements while providing a modern, scalable, and secure foundation.
+This document outlines the complete technology stack for our 42 matcha project.
+Bear in mind that this stack reflects the restrictions imposed by the subject, e.g. no validation libraries and no ORM.

 ## Frontend Stack